Flanders Field Poppies

 Gardening With Kids

-If you are looking for more ideas for learning in your garden classroom, check out my Pinterest boards!
+If you are looking for more ideas for learning in your garden classroom, such as how seeds travel or or this seed mandala art project check out my Pinterest boards!
 Or sign up for my newsletter for timely and seasonal gardening ideas!